lodosstm/code-samples/Backend/PHP/README.md

 * [User model](sample1/User.php)
 * [User controller](sample1/UserController.php)

-This code have 2 identity: user and plan.
-Every of identity have a contoller and model.
+This code has 2 identities: user and plan.
+Each identity has a contoller and model.
 Also there are examples of 2 controllers - Home and Event.